alenton/PYSQL/README.md

 - `Erno 16`: 'The range or the index is not correctly defined for the serial numbering'
 - `Erno 17`: 'The --passwd argument is must for using --encrypt and --decrypt'
 - `Erno 18`: 'Password is incorrect for the decryption'
+- `Erno 19`: 'The file already exists'

 Each error will give you clue on what you might made wrong in the prompt.
+Along with these error, there errors with python syntax.
+For handling any other errors.
 If any unusual error occurs, please report us.

 # The End